Ryan Whitney (ice hockey): Edmonton Oilers

 On March 3, 2010, Whitney was traded along with a 2010 sixth round draft pick (Brandon Davidson) to the Edmonton Oilers in exchange for defenseman Ľubomír Višňovský.
-The deal marked the second time that Whitney had been traded within a year, even though he has a no-trade clause in his contract.
+The deal marked the second time that Whitney had been traded within a year, even though he had a no-trade clause in his contract.

 Whitney made his Oilers debut at Rexall Place on March 5, against the Minnesota Wild.
 His first goal for his new team would come later in the month, as the Oilers defeated the Detroit Red Wings on March 19.
-Whitney flourished in his new surroundings, as he finished the 2009–10 season in Edmonton with 11 points from 19 games, one of those goals coming against former team, Anaheim.
+Whitney flourished in his new surroundings, as he finished the 2009–10 season in Edmonton with 11 points in 19 games, one of those goals coming against former team, Anaheim.
 He also tied with injured winger, Aleš Hemský, as the Oilers team leader for plus-minus totals, with +7.

 Whitney underwent a second osteotomy in May 2010, this time to realign the bones in his right foot.

 On December 28, 2010, in a game against the Buffalo Sabres, Whitney suffered from a right ankle injury.
 It was later announced that Whitney would miss the remainder of the 2010–11 season, needing surgery.

 On April 28, 2013, it was announced Whitney would not be returning to the Oilers for a fifth season.